 Probing on a node produces either analog node voltage waveforms or digital node state waveforms.
 Probing between the leads of an analog device produces pin to pin terminal voltage waveforms such as VBE(Q4).
-Probing on a digital device produces a list of the pin names.
-Selecting a pin name from this list plots the digital waveform on that pin.
-Current waveforms are also available, as are charge, capacitance, inductance, flux, and all the usual variables.
+Probing on a digital device produces a list of the node names.
+Selecting a node name from this list plots the digital waveform on that node.
+For analog parts, current waveforms are also available, as are charge, capacitance, inductance, flux, and all the usual variables.
 In addition, you can enter expressions involving circuit variables.

 Press F3 to exit the Probe routines and return to the Schematic editor.
 Remove the circuit with CTRL + F4.
 This completes the quick tour.
-For more extensive tours of MC8, see the Demo options in the Help menu.
+For more extensive tours of MC9, see the Demo options in the Help menu.

-Command line format Comman d lines and batch files also be run Although Micro-Cap 8 is designed to run primarily in an interactive mode, it can also be run as a batch process from the Program Manager command line .
+Command lines and batch files Although Micro-Cap 9 is designed to run primarily in an interactive mode, it can also be run as a batch process from the Program Manager command line.
 Either of two formats may be used.
-MC8 [F MC8 [F1[.EXT]][FN[.EXT]] MC8 [[/S /R] [[/P] [/PC /PA]]] [@BATCH.BAT] MC8 [ ormat, F1,FN are the names of one or more circuit files to be program loads the circuit files and awaits further commands.
-Batch mode format In the second format, circuits can be simulated in batch mode by including the circuit name and the analysis type, /T(transient), /A(AC), or /D(DC) on a line in a text file.
-The syntax of the circuit line inside the batch file is: CIRCU CIRCUITNAME [[/T /A /D] [/S /R] [[/P] [/PC /PA]]] The definition of each command is as follows: /T Run transient analysis on the circuit. /A Run AC analysis on the circuit. /D Run DC analysis on the circuit. /S Save the analysis run to disk for later recall. /R Retrieve the analysis run from disk and plot the waveforms specified in the Analysis Limits dialog box. /PC Print the circuit diagram. /PA Print the circuit analysis plot. /P Print the circuit diagram and analysis plot. mands may and /D commands are for the batch file lines only.
-The other com- be applied globally for all circuits in the batch file by placing them on a Manager command line , or locally to a particular circuit file by placing them on a circuit line within the batch file.
+Command line format MC9 [F1[.EXT]][FN[.EXT]] MC9 [/S /R] [/P] [/PC] [/PA] [@BATCH.BAT] In the first format, F1,FN are the names of one or more circuit files to be load- ed.
+The program loads the circuit files and awaits further commands.
+In the second format, circuits can be simulated in batch mode by including the circuit name and the analysis type, /T(transient), /A(AC), or /D(DC) on a line in a text file.
+The syntax of the circuit line inside the batch file is: Batch mode cname [/DEF " x val "] [/NOF " fn "] [ analysis ] [/S /R] [/P] [/PC] [/PA] format Command options for analysis /T Run transient analysis on the circuit. /A Run AC analysis on the circuit. /D Run DC analysis on the circuit. /DISTORTION Run Distortion analysis on the circuit. /DYNAMIC AC Run Dynamic AC analysis on the circuit. /DYNAMIC_DC Run Dynamic DC analysis on the circuit.
+Other commands /S Save the analysis run to disk for later recall. /R Retrieve the analysis run from disk and plot the wave forms specified in the Analysis Limits dialog box. /PC Print the circuit diagram. /PA Print the circuit analysis plot. /P Print the circuit diagram and analysis plot. /DEF " x val " Sets the variable x to val , for use within cname . cname must have a .DEFINE X statement. /NOF " fn " Provides a unique numeric output file name, fn , so that multiple runs of cname do not overwrite the standard numeric output file cname .NO. fn is the desired file name without an extension.
+MC9 will add the appropriate extension (.TNO, .ANO, or .DNO) to fn .

+These commands may be applied globally for all circuits in the batch file by placing them on the Program Manager command line, or locally to a particular circuit file by placing them on a circuit line within the batch file.

-In the second format, MC8 must be invoked with the name of the batch file preceded by the character '@'.
-For example, consider a text file called TEST.BAT containing these three lines: PRLC /A /T SENSOR.CKT /A LOGIC /T
+In the second format, MC9 must be invoked with the name of the batch file preceded by the character '@'.
+For example, consider a text file called TEST.BAT containing these lines: